vulture02/expense_tracker/README.md

 ## 🌟 Features

-- Add income and expense transactions
+- Add income and expense transactions and delete
-- Automatically calculates total balance, income, and expenses
 - Delete transactions
 - Stores data in localStorage (persists after page refresh)
 - Responsive design for mobile and desktop